 Double vision is one such vision problem, and it's somewhat of a complicated one.
 Not everyone sees double vision with anxiety, but many people do experience some types of vision problems, and unfortunately as long as you have anxiety these problems are bound to keep occurring.

 Causes of Anxiety Double Vision

-Most vision problems are the result of activation of the fight or flight system from anxiety, which is present with all types of anxiety disorders and severity.
-Be sure and take my anxiety test to better understand your anxiety and how to treat it.
+Most vision problems are the result of activation of the fight or flight system from anxiety, which is present with all types of anxiety disorders and all intensities of anxiety.

 When you have anxiety, your body floods with adrenaline, which prepares your body the same way it would prepare you if you were about to face danger.
 One such way is by dilating your pupils so that you can take in more light and make faster movements.
 This doesn't necessarily cause double vision, but it can cause vision issues that some attribute to double vision.

 However, this is not the only cause of double vision from anxiety.
 Other causes include:

 - Triggered Migraine Perhaps the most common is a migraine.
 Migraines are not generally caused by anxiety, but they can be triggered by anxiety.
 Those with stress tend to have more migraines than those without stress, and so you may be experiencing regular double vision as a result of this stress.
 Not all migraines have headaches either, so double vision may be one of the primary symptoms.